rouskinlab/seismic-rna/src/userdocs/tutorials/amplicon/index.rst

 (HIV-1) genome called the Rev response element (RRE), which binds to the protein Rev that mediates nuclear export (`Sherpa et al.`_).
-The RRE RNA folds into two different secondary structures: a predominant (~75%) 5-stemmed structure and a minor (~25%) 4-stemmed structure, which are associated with different rates of HIV-1 replication.
+The RRE RNA folds into two different secondary structures: a predominant (~75%) structure with 5 stems and a minor (~25%) structure with 4 stems, each of which is associated with a different rate of HIV-1 replication.

 In this hypothetical experiment, you *in vitro* transcribe a 232 nt segment of the RRE, perform two DMS-MaPseq experiments on it (along with a no-DMS control), amplify a section using RT-PCR, and sequence the amplicons using paired-end 150 x 150 nt read lengths.

 *The FASTQ files in this tutorial were actually generated using ``seismic +sim`` and don't resemble the authentic DMS mutational patterns.